Ramiz displaces Mani from PCB chairman slot

 Mani ultimately decided not to pursue the second term in the office and communicated his decision to the PM Office Thursday morning.

-“I will not pursue a second term in the office as I have communicated to the concerned authorities about my decision,” Mani said.
+“I will not pursue second term in the office as I have communicated the concerned authorities about my decision,” Mani said.

 Meanwhile, the official notification on the nomination of two patron’s nominated GoB members is expected today (Friday).